Skip to content

 tag: Optional[str] = None,

-Returns the local/global intermediate data with the specified storage id or tag.
+Returns the local/global intermediate data with the specified storage query (the storage id returned by save_intermediate_data) or tag.

 • only possible for the node that saved the data, if saved locally

-• possible for all nodes participating in the same analysis, if saved globally
+• possible for all addressed nodes participating in the same analysis, if saved globally

 • tag_option return mode can be specified in case multiple tagged data are found: "all", just the "first", or just the "last" added to the intermediate data under this tag (only checked if tag was given a value)